Story published on August 6, 2021

 VCA, Banfield, American Assoc. of Feline Practitioners (AAFP), Mission Veterinary Partners, Modern Animal, Bond Vet, PetCo, Petsmart, Ethos vet, and Fear Free Pets have banned declawing in their practices.

 (April 2022.
-National Veterinary Associates (NVA) with over 1000 clinics in America told us they are committed to no longer allow declawing and will end it in 1/2 their practices within 3-5 months and work on the rest of them.)
+National Veterinary Associates (NVA) with over 1000 clinics in America told us they are committed to no longer allow declawing and will end it in 1/2 their practices within 3-5 months and work on the rest of them.
+However NVA lied to us)

 5) Even though AAHA has been strongly opposed to declawing, they came out with a Declaw Communications Toolkit in 2016 to HELP their AAHA Accredited declawing hospitals.
 Here’s some of the info that’s on their website for their declawing vets.
 AAHA Declawing Staff Training Guide AAHA Declawing Social Media Responses